 A lot of students (and their parents) tend to associate maths and science degrees with research or teaching.
 And while those are valid options, they’re just the tip of the iceberg.

-Maths grads are in high demand in finance, especially in roles like:
+Maths graduates are in high demand in finance, especially in roles like:

 - Quantitative analyst (“quant”)